-The latest edition of Octane magazine has run a welcome article, featuring the first production Unipower GT built and an Abarth 750 GT 'Double Bubble' at a location near Goodwood, with the strap line of 'Micro-GT' cars.
+The latest edition of Octane magazine has run a welcome article, featuring the first production Road version of the Unipower GT built and an Abarth 750 GT 'Double Bubble' at a location near Goodwood, with the strap line of 'Micro-GT' cars.
 The article runs to an impressive 9-pages with some very well shot colour photographs, some full page, detailing the various aspects of each car from many angles.

 The text of the article is well written and goes into detail as to the historical background of the evolution of both cars, which for Unipower, covers Ernie Unger's early days at Lotus, the development of the Unipower GT, along with his respectful interest in Abarth and their small car design.